 $ sudo filebeat test config -c /etc/filebeat/filebeat.yml Config OK

-With output.redis enabled, current Filebeat releases still return redis output doesn't support testing for filebeat test output, so the practical validation path is the service journal plus a direct Redis key check.
+With output.redis enabled, filebeat test output returns redis output doesn't support testing, so use the service journal and a direct Redis key check after the syntax test.

 Related: How to test a Filebeat configuration